Harsha1115/ML-disaster-tweets/README.md

 └── README.md
 ```

-The structure is identical for both updates, making the project easy to navigate and evaluate.
+This structure follows the same organization across both updates, making evaluation easy and professional.

 ---

-# 🟦 **Final Note**
+#  **Final Note (Same Style as Your Old README)**

-This repository now contains the complete work for both Update 1 and Update 2, including all data, EDA, baseline and transformer models, multi-task training, metrics, and visualizations.
-Everything is organized, verified, and ready for final evaluation.
+**Status: All deliverables for Intermediate Update 1 and Intermediate Update 2 have been completed and pushed to GitHub — including the dataset, EDA outputs, baseline model, DistilBERT single-task model, multi-task DistilBERT model, metrics, and all visualizations.
+The project is fully organized and ready for final evaluation.**

 ---